u-blox/cellular/example/README.md

 # Examples

 - `thingstream_secured` contains the example `exampleThingstreamSecured` which demonstrates how to use end to end encryption in a supported u-blox cellular module (e.g. SARA-R5) and exchange these end-to-end encrypted messages using the Thingstream service.
+The cellular module must have been security sealed for this example to complete.